Information for authors: Sociological and Political Studies. New Series

 The process of reviewing and qualifying texts for printing

 Each submitted article goes through double blind peer review; the reviewers do not get to know the identity of the author.
+Reviews are prepared according to a form uniform for all submitted articles and essays, which is sent to the reviewer along with the text (review form template).
+Book reviews and other non-scientific texts are reviewed by members of the Editorial Board and Team.
 The author receives the reviews along with the editors’ decision with regard to the publication of the text.
 The article can be accepted, accepted conditionally (after the changes suggested by the editors are introduced), or rejected without a possibility of revising and resubmitting.
 The authors should introduce the suggested changes by the deadline imposed by the editors.
 When submitting the new version of the article, the authors are also asked to attach a short response to the reviewers’ comments.

 The authors have the right to appeal against the editors’ decision if the decision was to reject the work based on the received reviews.
 All the appeals must be submitted in writing to the editorial office within two weeks, counting from the day of being notified of the rejection.
 The appeal should contain arguments for publishing the submitted article.
 Based on the developed arguments, the editors will either uphold the previous decision or ask for the article to be re-evaluated by new reviewers.